-Why Diet and Lifestyle can play a role in Alzheimer's disease progression and prevention?
+Why Lifestyle can play a role in Alzheimer's disease progression and prevention?

-Why Diet and Lifestyle can play a role in Alzheimer's disease progression and prevention?
+Why Lifestyle can play a role in Alzheimer's disease progression and prevention?

 Alzheimer’s Disease has caused an epidemic of Dementia and mental handicap of raging proportions and its incidence is steadily increasing.
 It affects individuals in the later years of life and is caused by various pathogenetic processes.
 The processes include Neuroinflammation, Amyloid etiology, Mitochondrial abnormalities, Oxidative stress, and Gut dysbiosis.
 There is growing consensus that diet may have a role in the prevention of onset and progression of Alzheimer's and other dementias.
 In this section we will review some diets that have been found to be helpful and scientific details broken down to make sense to the everyday person.